YourRoots by Genomelink

 Biography

-• The story of Susannah Smith began in 1624 in Wethersfield, Hartford County, Connecticut, United States of America.
+• Susannah Smith was born in 1624 in Wethersfield, Hartford County, Connecticut, United States of America, the child of Sir Richard I Smith And Rebecca Boswell.

-• Susannah Smith married Thomas Standish, and had children including Lydia Riley Standish, Sarah Standish.
+• Susannah Smith married Thomas Standish I, and had children including Lydia Riley Standish, Sarah Standish.

 • Susannah Smith passed away in 1692 in Wethersfield, Hartford County, Connecticut, United States of America.